YetAnotherNerd/whatlastgenre/plugin/beets/README.md

 ## Configuration

-The wlg plugin uses the same configuration file as the standalone version.
+The wlg plugin uses the same config file as the standalone version.
-See whatlastgenre documentation for how to configure it.

-Additionally, there are some configuration options in the beets configuration:
+Additionally, there are some config options in the beets config:

     wlg:
-        auto: yes
+        auto: no
         force: no
         count: 4
         separator: ', '
         whitelist: wlg

-* auto: Fetch genres automatically during import.
-Default: `yes`
+* auto: Automatically fetch genres during import.
+Default: `no`
 * force: Force overwrite existing genres.
 Default: `no`
-* count: Number of genres to fetch.
+* count: Number of genres to store.
 Default: `4`
-* separator: A separator for multiple genres.
+* separator: Separator for multiple genres.
 Default: `', '`
-* whitelist: Default: `wlg`
+* whitelist:
     * `wlg` use whitelist from whatlastgenre (default)
     * `beets` use whitelist from lastgenre beets plugin
     * or use custom path to whitelist